 This page covers the most common ways to resolve a laptop touchpad not working.
-If you are unable to resolve your laptop touchpad problem after trying the solutions on this page, the touchpad may not work due to a less common cause.
+If you cannot resolve your laptop touchpad problem after trying the solutions on this page, the touchpad may not work due to a less common cause.
 In this case, we recommend that you bring the laptop to a computer repair shop for further analysis.

 The operating system is not responding

 The first thing to check is whether the computer and the operating system are also not responsive.
-It is possible that the computer is frozen, which means it is not responding to any commands you give it.
+The computer may be frozen, which means it is not responding to any commands you give it.
 In this case, the touchpad also doesn’t work.

-Some laptops have buttons on or around the touchpad or the Fn keyboard to turn the touchpad on and off.
-If your laptop has this feature, try pressing a button or key to turn on the touchpad before following any of the steps below.
+Some laptops have buttons around the touchpad or the Fn keyboard to turn the touchpad on and off.
+If your laptop has this feature, try pressing a button or key to turn on the touchpad before following any steps below.

 Some USB and PS / 2 input devices automatically disable the touchpad when connected.
 Troubleshooting step, turning off the computer, disconnecting all external devices, then restarting the computer to make sure one of them didn’t turn off the touchpad.
 If this fixes your problem, you can reconnect the mouse to continue troubleshooting or change the settings discussed in the next sections.